najoshi/sabre/README.md

 the reads demultiplexed into separate files using the file names from the data file.
 The barcodes will be stripped from the reads and the quality values of the barcode bases will also be removed.
 Any reads with unknown barcodes get put into the "unknown" file specified on the command line.
+The -m option allows for mismatches in the barcodes.

 #### Barcode data file format for single end